Azure/azure-sdk/docs/python/design.md

 {% include requirement/MUST id="python-samples-platform-support" %} ensure that samples can run in Windows, macOS, and Linux development environments.

-{% include requirement/MUSTNOT id="python-snippets-no-combinations" %} combine multiple operations in a code sample unless it's required for demonstrating the type or member.
+{% include requirement/MUSTNOT id="python-snippets-no-combinations" %} combine multiple scenarios in a code sample unless it's required for demonstrating the type or member.
 For example, a Cosmos DB code sample doesn't include both account and container creation operations.
 Create a sample for account creation, and another sample for container creation.

-Combined operations require knowledge of additional operations that might be outside their current focus.
-The developer must first understand the code surrounding the operation they're working on, and can't copy and paste the code sample into their project.
+Combined scenarios require knowledge of additional operations that might be outside their current focus.
+The developer must first understand the code surrounding the scenario they're working on, and can't copy and paste the code sample into their project.

 {% include refs.md %}
 {% include_relative refs.md %}